wpengine/faustjs/README.md

 Eager to try out the Headless Framework?
 Here's how you can get started:

+### Create a front-end app

+1. Create a new Next.js app from our [getting-started project](https://github.com/wpengine/headless-framework/tree/canary/examples/getting-started): `npx create-next-app -e https://github.com/wpengine/headless-framework/tree/canary --example-path examples/getting-started --use-npm`
+2. `cd my-app && npm run dev`
+3. See your site at http://localhost:3000.

+### Point the app to your own WordPress site

+The sample app loads WordPress content from our demo site at https://headlessfw.wpengine.com.

+Point it to your own WordPress site instead:

 1. Create a WordPress site if you haven't already.
-We recommend using [Local](https://localwp.com/)!
+We recommend [Local](https://localwp.com/) to try things out locally, or you can use a live WordPress site.
-1. Download, upload, and activate the `wpe-headless` plugin. [(Plugin Download)](https://wp-product-info.wpesvc.net/v1/plugins/wpe-headless?download)
+2. Download, upload, and activate the `wpe-headless` plugin. [(Plugin Download)](https://wp-product-info.wpesvc.net/v1/plugins/wpe-headless?download)
-1. Install [WPGraphQL](https://wordpress.org/plugins/wp-graphql/) on the WordPress site if it's not already installed.
+3. Install [WP GraphQL](https://wordpress.org/plugins/wp-graphql/) on the WordPress site if it's not already installed.

-   - WPGraphQL can be installed directly from Settings → Headless as well!
-1. Create a new Next.js app from our [getting-started project](https://github.com/wpengine/headless-framework/tree/canary/examples/getting-started): `npx create-next-app -e https://github.com/wpengine/headless-framework/tree/canary --example-path examples/getting-started --use-npm`
+Then, in your front-end app directory:

-1. `cp .env.local.sample .env.local`
+4. `cp .env.local.sample .env.local` to create a file that will contain your environment variables.
-1. Populate `WORDPRESS_URL` in `.env.local` with the full URL to your WordPress site, including the `http://` or `https://` prefix.
+5. Populate `WORDPRESS_URL` in `.env.local` with the full URL to your WordPress site, including the `http://` or `https://` prefix.
-1. Populate `WP_HEADLESS_SECRET` in `.env.local` with the secret key found at Settings → Headless in your WordPress admin area.
+6. Populate `WP_HEADLESS_SECRET` in `.env.local` with the secret key found at Settings → Headless in your WordPress admin area.
-1. In WordPress Settings → Headless, populate the "Front-end site URL" with `http://localhost:3000`
-1. `cd my-app && npm run dev`
+7. `npm run dev` (kill and restart npm if it was already running)

+You'll see the same site with your WordPress posts instead of ours.

+To enable post previews, set your front-end app URL on the WordPress Settings → Headless page (for example, `http://localhost:3000` when testing locally).

 ➡️ [Learn more about getting started](/docs/getting-started/)